FAQs

 Do I need to shift my percent effort at my institution or is this considered outside of my effort?

-In alignment with NIH policy on standard K awards, the HESP requires an institutional letter affirming that you have at least 50% FTE to devote to your research project and career development activities.
+The HESP is part of your overall effort.
+Your application will require an institutional letter affirming that you have at least 50% FTE to devote to your research project, career development, and HESP-related activities.